ProgramMax/FileReadSpeedTest/Docs/README.md

 * OSes:
     * Windows

-If you would like max to support more contacts us and let us know.
+If you would like FileReadSpeedTest to support more contacts us and let us know.

 ## Engage